aozaki-kuro/tokomachi-wiki/docs/topics/tokomachi_radio_s01/README.md

 Full title **Tokomachi Radio (Temp)**.

-The radio program was started by 2 girls chasing their dreams.
+The radio program was a variety show started by 2 girls chasing their dreams.

+The first step was this radio program.

 ::: tip Notice